prernaadvani/whatsprernacooking/_posts/2021-02-14-chocolate-kisses.md

 ### Ingredients:

-Makes about 60 cookies/30 sandwiches -
+Makes about 60 cookies/30 sandwiches-

 _For the cookies:_